mattiaspilroth/operational-resilience-security/papers/03_compliance_and_consequence/compliance_and_consequence_competing_priorities.md

 This creates an operating problem.
 Organizations, regulators, and auditors require defensible answers.
 The market provides them not because certainty exists, but because sustained uncertainty is institutionally intolerable.

-Specific failure patterns illustrate the gap between documented assurance and operational reality.
-Trust architectures can appear intact on paper while their actual condition diverges from what was assumed at commissioning.
-Infrastructure can meet every documented specification while drifting from the state that was originally validated.
+What fills the gap is a combination of framework adoption, vendor claims, and analogies from adjacent domains.
+These are not unreasonable starting points.
+They become problematic when they harden into assumed truths and displace the contextual analysis they were intended to supplement.

+The effect is visible in how assurance is constructed.
 Governance structures confirm that controls exist.
-They rarely confirm that controls behave as intended under operational conditions.

-These are not edge cases.
-They are predictable outcomes when assurance is derived primarily from documentation rather than from evidence of how systems behave under realistic operating conditions.
+They rarely confirm that controls behave as intended under realistic operating conditions.
+The gap between documented assurance and operational reality is not an edge case.
+It is the predictable outcome when assurance is derived primarily from documentation rather than from evidence of system behavior.

 ## Why compliance becomes the objective